eduvpn/documentation/SCALING.md

 # Introduction

-This document gives some ideas on how to scale to 100s of simultaneously connected VPN clients.

 Most organizations start by deploying a single server, which can scale quite well to ~ 1000 simultaneously connected clients assuming >= 16 CPU cores with AES-NI and adequate network performance, e.g. 10+ Gbit interface(s).

-There are many aspects of "scaling", and not all will be answered here, but it should give the reader a general idea about how well the server works with many clients.
+There are many aspects of "scaling", and not all will be answered here, but this document will provide input about how to design and configure your VPN server(s) in order to handle a large amount of VPN clients.

 # One Server

-Most simple deploys have one server.
+Most simple deploys have a single server setup.
 So how well does that scale with the current software?
 The important metric here is "concurrent connected clients".

 ## Hardware